grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 When we do this, we can see our last Statement evaluate to false with a message like "expected 21, got 22".
 We can now undo this one little change and go back to correct implementation.

-The examples ("zero elements", "one element" and "two elements") still evaluate to true, but it’s now safe to remove the last two, leaving only the Statement about a behavior we expect when we calculate sum of no elements and the Statement about N elements we just wrote.
+The examples ("zero elements", "one element" and "two elements") still evaluate to true, but it's now safe to remove the last two, leaving only the Statement about a behavior we expect when we calculate sum of no elements and the Statement about N elements we just wrote.

 And voilà!
 We have arrived at the final, generic solution.
 Note that the steps we took were tiny -- so you might get the impression that the effort was not worth it.
-Indeed, this example was only to show the mechanics of triangulation -- in real life, if we encountered such simple situation we’d know straight away what the design would be and we’d start with the general Statement straight away and just type in the obvious implementation.
+Indeed, this example was only to show the mechanics of triangulation -- in real life, if we encountered such simple situation we'd know straight away what the design would be and we'd start with the general Statement straight away and just type in the obvious implementation.
 Triangulation shows its power in more complex problems with multiple design axes and where taking tiny steps helps avoid "analysis paralysis".

 Summary
 -------

-As I stated before, triangulation is most useful when you have no idea how the internal design of a piece of functionality will look like (e.g. even if there are work-flows, they cannot be easily derived from your knowledge of the domain) and it’s not obvious along which axes your design must provide generality, but you are able to give some examples of the observable behavior of that functionality given certain inputs.
-These are usually situations where you need to slow down and take tiny steps that slowly bring you closer to the right design and functionality -- and that’s what triangulation is for!
+As I stated before, triangulation is most useful when you have no idea how the internal design of a piece of functionality will look like (e.g. even if there are work-flows, they cannot be easily derived from your knowledge of the domain) and it's not obvious along which axes your design must provide generality, but you are able to give some examples of the observable behavior of that functionality given certain inputs.
+These are usually situations where you need to slow down and take tiny steps that slowly bring you closer to the right design and functionality -- and that's what triangulation is for!